gurnoornatt/personalWebsite/CLOUDFLARE_DEPLOYMENT.md

 1. Verify that all pages load correctly
 2. Test dynamic routes specifically (e.g., `/posts/[id]`)
-3. Test API routes if applicable
+3. Test API routes by confirming they're redirected to the API subdomain
 4. Check that static assets are served correctly

 ## Troubleshooting 404 Errors